-Use Mouse wheel action to set whether rotating the mouse wheel in the Editor switches to the next/previous picture, or changes the zoom level instead.
-(When in the Editor, hold down [Ctrl] while rotating the mouse wheel to change Zoom level regardless of this setting.)
+Use Mouse wheel action to set how the Editor reacts to mouse wheel rotation: whether it zooms, or moves to the next/previous picture.
+If you hold down [Ctrl] while rotating the mouse wheel, the picture will always zoom in/out.